saikacat/Dictionary-Server-GUI-Parser/README.md

 # Dictionary Server GUI Parser

+Following all RFC's for a Dictionary server, implemented the functionality of the program, supporting word lookup and definition retrieval while also handling different dictionary servers.
 Grabs data from a dictionary server to the GUI supplied.
 Can get synonyms, translations, examples and word definitions.

 To run: